paulscottrobson/neo6502-documents/neo6502/docs/reference/api-listing.md

 <details>

-<summary>Assembler example</summary>
+<summary>Assembly example</summary>

-The following code is a stand alone example of clearing the screen:
+The following code is a stand alone example of clearing the screen in assembly:

 ```
 ; --- API Control Registers and Constants ---